Kogi State: Tourism

-Being a 2-hour drive from Abuja some tourists come for day trips.
+Some tourists visit on day trips from Abuja, which is a two-hour drive away.
 Kogi State Tourism and Hotels Company Limited was established to promote tourism in the state.
-The state Government plans and Harness the high potentials of tourism including the development of historical landmarks at Lokoja.
+The state government plans and harnesses the high potentials of tourism including the development of historical landmarks at Lokoja.

 Transport and communications

+Kogi State connects the Federal Capital Territory with 22 Southern States.